brittanyBN/School-System/README.md

 You can access the REST API of the server using the following endpoints:
 ### GET
 - /persons: Get all persons (teachers and students)
-- /persons/:id/: Get a person by their personal number
+- /persons/:personalNumber/: Get a person by their personal number
-- /persons/:id/lectures: Get all lectures of a person by their personal number
+- /persons/:personalNumber/lectures: Get all lectures of a person by their personal number
 - /classes: Get all classes
-- /classes/:id/: Get a class by its id
+- /classes/:slug/: Get a class by its slug
 - /lectures: Get all lectures
-- /lectures/:id/: Get a lecture by its id
+- /lectures/:slug/: Get a lecture by its slug

 ### POST
 - /persons: Create a new person (teacher or student)
 - /classes: Create a new class
 - /lectures: Create a new lecture
-- /persons/:id/lectures/:lectureId: Create a new lecture for a person by their personal number

 ### PATCH
-- /persons/:id/: Update a person by their personal number
+- /persons/:personalNumber/: Update a person by their personal number
 - /classes/:id/: Update a class by its id
-- /lectures/:id/: Update a lecture by its id
+- /lectures/:slug/: Update a lecture by its slug
-- /persons/:id/lectures/:lectureId: Update a lecture for a person by their personal number
+- /persons/:personalNumber/:lectureId: Update person's attendance in a lecture by their personal number

 ### DELETE
-- /persons/:id/: Delete a person by their personal number
+- /persons/:personalNumber/: Delete a person by their personal number
 - /classes/:id/: Delete a class by its id
 - /lectures/:id/: Delete a lecture by its id
-- /persons/:id/lectures/:lectureId: Delete a lecture for a person by their personal number

 ## Database Schema
 The database schema is as follows: